shakil-rahman/SRE_Cloud_computing_AWS/README.md

 - Also known as K8
 - Developed and run by Google for over 15 years
 - Now owned by the Linux foundation and is open-source
-- Orchestrate the containers and Organise how they connect
+- Used to Orchestrate the containers and Organise how they connect
 - Advantages:
   - Self Healing: When a pod crashes another is spun up automatically
   - Load Balancing: When a pod crashes the load balancer redirects the traffic to another pod
   - Auto Scaling: Allows you to create more pods when required
   - Automated rollouts and rollback: When an image is not working it can rollback to a working version
 - Each pod (smallest item in K8) has its own IP address
-- If a pod crashes then it will delete the pod and then creates a replica
+- If a pod crashes then the controller-manager will delete the pod and then creates a replica
 - Load balancer will redirect the traffic to another pod (Scheduler)

 ### Kubernetes Diagram: